AlessandroRuggiero/script-launcher/README.md

     ```json
     "showExitCode": true
     ```
-    The exit code will be shown as a Obsydian notice:
+    The exit code will be shown as a Obsidian notice:

     ![exit code notice](https://github.com/AlessandroRuggiero/script-launcher/blob/master/docs/images/exit-code-notice.png)
 ## TODO
 - Pass paths and other informations as parameters to scripts